The following article is an excerpt from "A Book of Bible Study"

 Return to Me, for I have redeemed you.”
 (Isaiah 44:21-22)

-Speaking through the prophet Joel, God called to His sinning people to return to Him “even now”, even after all of the sins they had committed.
-And He called to them to return “with fasting, weeping and mourning”.
+Speaking through the prophet Joel, God called to His sinning people to return to Him “even now”, even after all the sins they had committed, and He called to them to return “with fasting, weeping and mourning”.
 Joel said that the Lord “is gracious and compassionate, slow to anger, abounding in lovingkindness”, and that He relents from sending the calamity of His judgments into the lives of His people (Joel 2:12-13).

 As those who have been called to faith in Jesus Christ, we have received God’s mercy in that we have been forgiven our sins and reconciled to Him through the blood of His Son.
 Even though we may sin at times after we have been saved, we can take comfort in God’s promise that no power in all of creation will be able to separate us from His love, which is ours in Jesus Christ (Romans 8:35-39).